tum-esm/em27-retrieval-pipeline/paper/paper.md

 - **Configuration:** JSON configuration files are used to specify input/output paths, retrieval algorithm, start/end dates, and so on.
 These files are validated against JSON schemas [@jsonschema;@pydantic] representing a strict set of rules for their structure and content.
 A misconfiguration will be detected at program start, instead of failing only once the code tries to use an invalid configuration parameter.
 The JSON schema is rendered as an API reference in the documentation, enabling us to adequately document a large number of configuration parameters.
 - **Metadata Management:** Metadata (where/when/how each sensor was set up) is provided as JSON files as well.
 These files can be stored locally or pulled from a GitHub repository, enabling centralized, version-controlled tracking of sensor deployments.
 Metadata systems used in different EM27/SUN teams can be easily translated into this pipeline's schema, which largely agrees with the schema proposed in @Zeeman2024.
 - **Parallelization and Containerization:** While the PROFFASTpylot parallelizes the individual steps of PROFFAST, the pipeline parallelizes the whole retrieval process by running one isolated retrieval job per instrument per day.
 Every result folder maintains the structure of an individual PROFFASTpylot run, but also contains all configuration files required to reproduce it.
 - **Algorithm Support:** While each tagged release of the PROFFASTpylot supports a specific range of PROFFAST versions, the EM27 Retrieval Pipeline keeps support for all implemented retrieval algorithms and versions.
-The pipeline's architecture is independent of the underlying retrieval algorithm; hence, it could be extended to support GFIT [@Connor2016;@Zeng2021] or other algorithms.
 - **Caching/Implicit Scheduling:** Users do not have to define an explicit queue of jobs, but instead define a date range and a list of sensors.
 The downloading/retrieval/bundling will decide which jobs to run, i.e., only run the jobs where no output exists yet.
 - **Testing:** The codebase is statically typed and checked with strict MyPy [@mypy] and Pyright [@pyright], and includes unit- and end-to-end tests (using PyTest [@pytest]) covering all major functions and retrieval scenarios.